 - Explore.
 Experience.
 Share.

-Celebrate National Initiative for Cybersecurity Education’s (NICE) Cybersecurity Career Awareness Week and the global cybersecurity workforce and highlight how individuals can learn how to become a cybersecurity professional.
+Celebrate the National Initiative for Cybersecurity Education’s (NICE) Cybersecurity Career Awareness Week and the global cybersecurity workforce and highlight how individuals can learn to become cybersecurity professionals.

 - Think Cybersecurity First

-Explore how cybersecurity and staying safe online is increasingly important as our world continues to operate virtually for so much of work and play.
+Explore how cybersecurity and staying safe online is increasingly critical as our world continues to operate virtually for much work and play.

 We should all approach cybersecurity with care in owning, securing, and protecting all our online accounts and information.
 AISN offers these resources that you can utilize to keep yourself safe online:

-If you have more questions about how AISN is getting involved in this year’s Cybersecurity Awareness Month Campaign, email Laurie Head.
+If you have more questions about how AISN can help with your Cybersecurity Training, email Laurie Head.